In early April of 1863, the Civil War entered its third year with no immediate end in sight. The casualty list for the north

-had risen to over 101,000 dead, wounded and missing.
-Ex-Governor Edwin Morgan of New York observed veterans
+risen to over 101,000 dead, wounded and missing.
+Ex-Governor Edwin Morgan of New York observed veterans returning

-returning home disabled, unemployable, and homeless and seen the need to establish a refuge.
-He pushed the issue until
+home disabled, unemployable, and homeless and seen the need to establish a refuge.
+He pushed the issue until the State

-the State Legislators passed an act to incorporate a State Soldiers' Home on April 24, 1863.
-This was two years before one
+Legislators passed an act to incorporate a State Soldiers' Home on April 24, 1863.
+This was two years before one of the last

-of the last acts signed by Abraham Lincoln incorporating a National Asylum for disabled volunteer soldiers and sailors of
+acts signed by Abraham Lincoln incorporating a National Asylum for disabled volunteer soldiers and sailors of the Civil

 Large contributions were made but a State Board of Trustees, after canvassing the area found that patriotism was now